dergigi/dergigi.github.io/collections/bitcoin/_posts/2018-12-21-philosophical-teachings-of-bitcoin.markdown

 authority.
 No inventor.
 No-one to prosecute, torture, blackmail, or extort.
 An immaculate conception of technology.

-> "One of the greatest things that Satoshi did was disappear."
+> One of the greatest things that Satoshi did was disappear."
 >
 > <cite>[Jimmy Song]</cite>